Quality Competent Care:

 As a private professional business, we rely on fees for our services.
 Fees are covered by insurance, co-pays, and fee-for-service payments.
 Payments are expected at the time of your appointment.
 Methods of payment include cash, check and all major credit cards.
 As a part of our services, we will verify your insurance benefits and file claims on your behalf.

 Unlike most private counseling practices, we will bill insurance for you!
 This will save you hours of free time and tons of frustration.
 As a courtesy to our clients and potential clients, our support staff will call to verify your insurance benefits.
 Please keep in mind that we are not responsible if we are misquoted benefits or you plan does not pay as we were instructed.
-We are In-Network with Tricare, Medicare and Medicaid.
+We are In-Network with Tricare and Medicare.

 Abuse Recovery * Forgiveness * Adjustment * Addiction * PTSD * Rebellion * Grief * Anger Management * Anxiety * Health * Marital Issues * Control Issues * Obsessive-Compulsive * Divorce Recovery * Educational Issues * Woman's Issues * Family Dynamics * Teen Issues * Guilt & Shame * Relationship * Attachment * Infidelity / Affairs * Interpersonal Concerns * Self-Care * Self-Injury * Depression * Children's Issues * Social Anxiety * Communication * piritual Issues